godotengine/godot-docs/tutorials/assets_pipeline/importing_3d_scenes/available_formats.rst

 .. seealso::

-  See :ref:`doc_importing_3d_scenes_node_type_customization` for a more comprehensive overview on node type customization
+  See :ref:`doc_importing_3d_scenes_node_type_customization` for a more comprehensive overview on node type customization.

 Exporting DAE files from Blender
 --------------------------------